 As a Circuit Veterinarian, you may be auditing the processing in a cold store, a deer or chicken farm.
 Meeting with the managers of these facilities, you would ensure that animal welfare is upheld, and you would review documentation, verify processes, make recommendations, and provide official certification that allow products to be exported and that market access is retained.

-There are many career avenues available for our talented vets.
-If you're looking for a great team, an opportunity for autonomy and to provide valued input, don't wait.
+There are many career avenues available for our talented vets within the wider organisation.
+If you're looking for a great career prospects, a supportive team, an opportunity for autonomy and to have your contribution valued, don't wait.
 Apply today or contact Sean Hill, Senior Advisor Workforce Planning, Verification Services on email@example.com or +64 22 0121 090.